Offline version for ADP subjects

 45. Para 4-10 Why is maintaining communications between PW’s so important?

-A: Communication breaks down the barrier of isolation (constructed by the enemy) and helps strengthen the PW’s will to resist
+A: Communication breaks down the barrier of isolation and helps strengthen the PW’s will to resist.

-46. Para 4-10 What should happen if the enemy does not permit a military command structure to be formed or to function?
+46. Para 4-10 What should happen if the enemy does not permit a military command structure to be formed?

-A: an organization of elected representatives as provided for in the GPW may be established.
-However, in such a case, the senior person will continue to exercise authority over all PW matters, covertly if necessary
+A: an organization of elected representatives may be established.
+However, the senior person will continue to exercise authority over all PW matters, covertly if necessary.

 47. Para 4-11 What is one of the primary ways to organize successfully against captor exploitation?

-A: Leadership and obedience to those in command are essential to the discipline required to organize successfully against captor exploitation
+A: obedience to those in command are essential to the discipline required to organize successfully against captor exploitation.

-48. Para 4-11 What can happen if obedience and failure to maintain Leadership in a PW camp result in?
+48. Para 4-11 What can happen if obedience and failure to maintain Leadership in a PW camp happens?

-A: Failure to do so will result in the weakening of organization, a lowering of resistance, and, after repatriation, may result in legal proceedings under the UCMJ
+A: Failure to do so will result in the weakening of organization, a lowering of resistance.

 49. Para 4-12 What three things should PW’s understand about collaborators?

-A: (1) An informer or collaborator should be insulated from sensitive information, but continuing efforts should be made to encourage and persuade the collaborator to cease such activities.
+A: 1.
+An informer or collaborator should be insulated from sensitive information.

-(2) Welcoming a repentant collaborator “back to the fold” is generally a more effective technique than continued isolation, which may only encourage the collaborator to continue such treasonous conduct.
+2. Welcoming a collaborator “back to the fold” is generally a more effective technique than continued isolation, which may only encourage the collaborator to continue such treasonous conduct.

-(3) There is a significant difference between the collaborator who must be persuaded to return and the resistant who, having been physically or mentally tortured into complying with a captor’s improper demand (such as information or propaganda statement), should be helped to gather strength and return to resistance
+3. There is a significant difference between the collaborator and the resistant who, having been physically or mentally tortured into complying with a captor’s improper demand they should be helped to gather strength and return to resistance.

 50. Para 4-14 Other than name, rank, service number, and date of birth what other things may a PW share with captors?

-51. Para 4-14 What are some examples of information that are not allowed for a PW to give captors?
+51. Para 4-14 What are four examples of information that are not allowed for a PW to give captors?

 52. Para 4-14 What will some countries do if a Soldier makes a signed statement, confession or a signed confession?

-A: certain countries qualify their acceptance of the GPW, stating that a war crimes conviction has the effect of depriving the convicted individual of PW status.
-This action may remove the PW from protection under the GPW and lead to a loss of the right to repatriation until a prison sentenced is served
+A: This action may remove the PW from protection under the GPW and lead to a loss of the right to repatriation until a prison sentenced is served.